CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

 \subsection{Value Reconstruction}

-Confining the scope of patch interactions leads to the similarity irregularity problem because patches display high similarity to some patches while showing low similarity to one another.
-To establish more coherent correlations between patches within regions, we utilize DINO's ability to recognize the semantic layout information to calculate the similarity matrix $S$.
-Inspired by previous work \cite{clip-srugery, sclip, cliptrase}, which combines query and key in CLIP, we similarly employ this combination in DINO to obtain a more comprehensive similarity matrix.
+Some generated masks may contain multiple classes, causing inter-class correlations.
+To mitigate the adverse effects of inter-class correlations, we harness DINO's understanding of semantic layout to construct a more coherent similarity matrix.
+This could reduce the value of inter-class correlations.
+Inspired by previous work \cite{sclip,clip-srugery,cliptrase}, which combines query and key embeddings in CLIP, we utilize this combination to fully leverage DINO's capabilities.

-Similar to CLIP, the token sequence in DINO's final layer is mapped to $Q_D$, $K_D$, and $V_D \in \mathbb{R} ^ {N \times d}$, respectively.
-In practice, the token sequence lengths of CLIP and DINO may be different due to the difference in patch size, which can be solved by interpolation.
-Then similarity matrix $S$ is calculated by the combination of $Q_D$ and $K_D$:
+Like CLIP, the token sequence in DINO's final layer is mapped to $Q_D$, $K_D$, and $V_D \in \mathbb{R} ^ {N \times d}$, respectively.
+In practice, the token sequence lengths of CLIP and DINO may differ due to the variation in patch size, which can be addressed through interpolation.
+The similarity matrix in \cref{similarity} and attention map in \cref{masked attention} are changed as follows:

-where $\tau < 1$ is the temperature coefficient used to sharpen attention scores so that patches have higher attention scores when patches are semantically similar.
-Notice that using DINO's features to calculate attention scores has an inevitable defect: multi-head attention needs to be replaced with single-head attention.
-The reason is that the visual concepts learned by each attention head in DINO are different from those learned in CLIP.
+where $\tau < 1$ is a temperature coefficient used to sharpen the attention distribution, amplifying the scores for highly similar patches.